fabricioguidine/mosaic-pixel-matrixator/README.md

 ## How It Works

+### Processing Pipeline

-1. **Image Loading**: The tool loads the image from the `input/` folder
+1. **Image Loading**:
+   - The tool loads the image from the `input/` folder
+   - Supports common formats: JPG, PNG, BMP, GIF, TIFF, WEBP
+   - Processes one image at a time (the first image found)

-2. **Aspect Ratio Calculation**: Calculates the original image's aspect ratio
+2. **Aspect Ratio Calculation**:
+   - Calculates the original image's aspect ratio (width / height)
-3. **Dimension Adjustment**: Adjusts requested dimensions to maintain aspect ratio (fits within max bounds)
+   - This ratio is preserved throughout the process to prevent distortion

+3. **Dimension Calculation (Closest Match Algorithm)**:
+   - You provide requested output dimensions (width × height in centimeters)
+   - The tool evaluates two options:
+     - **Option 1**: Fit to requested width (height calculated from aspect ratio)
+     - **Option 2**: Fit to requested height (width calculated from aspect ratio)
+   - Chooses the option with the smallest total difference from your request
+   - This ensures the output is as close as possible to what you requested

-4. **Matrix Size Calculation**: Based on adjusted dimensions and tile size (2cm x 2cm), calculates the matrix dimensions
+4. **Matrix Size Calculation**:
+   - Based on the final dimensions and tile size (default: 2.2cm × 2.2cm)
+   - Calculates how many tiles are needed: `rows = height / tile_size`, `columns = width / tile_size`
+   - Each tile in the matrix represents one ceramic tile position

-5. **Image Resizing**: The image is resized to match the matrix dimensions using high-quality resampling
+5. **Image Resizing**:
+   - The original image is resized to match the matrix dimensions (rows × columns)
+   - Uses high-quality LANCZOS resampling for better color representation
-6. **Color Extraction**: Each pixel in the resized image represents a tile, and its RGB values are extracted
+   - Each pixel in the resized image corresponds to one tile position

+6. **Color Extraction**:
+   - Each pixel's RGB values are extracted (0-255 range)
+   - These values represent the color that each ceramic tile should have

-7. **Matrix Generation**: The RGB values are organized into a matrix (array of arrays)
+7. **Matrix Generation**:
+   - RGB values are organized into a 2D matrix (array of arrays)
+   - Format: `matrix[row][column] = [R, G, B]`
+   - This matrix maps directly to the physical tile arrangement

-8. **File Output**: The matrix is saved in both text and JSON formats
+8. **File Output**:
+   - Matrix saved as human-readable text file
+   - Matrix saved as JSON for programmatic use
+   - Both files include matrix dimensions and RGB values

-9. **Preview Generation**: A preview image is created from the matrix to visualize the final result
+9. **Preview Generation**:
+   - A preview image is created from the matrix
+   - Upscaled 10× for visibility (shows pixelated tile effect)
+   - Allows you to see how the final ceramic mosaic will look

+### Key Rules and Constraints

+- **Tile Size**: Default is 2.2cm × 2.2cm, but can be customized via `--tile-size` parameter
+- **One Image at a Time**: The script processes the first image found in the `input/` folder
+- **Aspect Ratio Preservation**: The image aspect ratio is always maintained (no distortion)
+- **Closest Match**: The algorithm chooses dimensions closest to your request, even if it means exceeding one dimension
+- **Matrix Precision**: Matrix dimensions are calculated by dividing output size by tile size (integer division)
+- **Color Format**: Output uses RGB values (0-255) for maximum compatibility

 ### Aspect Ratio Preservation